OhhTuRnz/MAD_2024/README.md

 Workspace: https://upm365.sharepoint.com/sites/Logopedas/SitePages/Tracking.aspx

 ## Description
-Welcome to **LogoGPS**, a mobile application designed with real-time location tracking.
+Welcome to **CopFinder**, a mobile application designed with real-time location tracking.
 Our app shows the nearest donuts shops around you as you move, along with some information about them.
 You can save your favorites shops and your favorites donuts and see them whenever you want.

 ## Screenshots and navigation

-Here are some snapshots of LogoGPS in action:
+Here are some snapshots of CopFinder in action:

 <table>
   <tr>